jw2249a/2017-bayes-audit/2017-code/README.md

 | LOG-B13       |  5            | 2              | B-0002    | Box 001 no 0002   |

-A sampling order file has a filename of the form ``ORD-<pbcid>.csv``.
-Example: ``ORD-DEN-A01-11-20.csv`` (including a version label).
+A sampling order file has a filename of the form ``sampling-order-<pbcid>.csv``.
+Example:
+``sampling-order-DEN-A01-11-20.csv`` (including a version label).

-The sampling order ORD file and the reported vote REP file may be used with an appropriate UI interface to generate the sampled vote SAM file.
+The sampling order file and the reported cvrs file may be used with an appropriate UI interface to generate the sampled cvrs file.
 (With care to handling the case that the sampled ballot does not seem to be of the correct ballot style.)

 ## Audit parameters files

 An **audit parameters** file gives parameters used in the audit.
-There are three such files: one for global parameters, one for parameters by contest, and one for parameters by collection.
+There are *three* such files: one for global parameters, one for parameters by contest, and one for parameters by collection.

+### Global audit parameters

 The **global audit parameters file** is simple.